nebulastream/topology-change-generator/README.md

 # Execution

-Run the command to build and generate the experiment files `cargo run --release` with
+Run the command to build the project `cargo build --release`.

+Run the following command to generate topology changes with default configurations `target\release\cmad_tool`.

+Run the following command to know all command line options `target\release\cmad_tool --help`.

 # Parameters